jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-09-19-how-to-scrape-websites-from-the-javascript-console.md

 ---
 layout: post
-title: "How To Scrape Websites from the JavaScript Console"
+title: "How To Scrape Website Data from the JavaScript Console"
 date: '2024-09-19 10:59:00:00'
 summary: Want to grab some structured data from the Web?
 It's easy via the JavaScript console.
 image: browser-dom-query.png